KDE/clazy/README.md

 - fatal error: 'stddef.h' file not found, while using `clazy-standalone` Be sure the clazy-standalone binary is located in the same folder as the clang binary.

+# Qt4 compatibility mode

+When running on codebases that must still compile with Qt4, you can pass `-Xclang -plugin-arg-clang-lazy -Xclang qt4-compat` to disable checks that only make sense with Qt5.

 # Reducing warning noise